-A Senior Thesis allows students to explore areas of computer science that are new to them, to develop the skill of working independently on a project, and to synthesize and present a substantial work to the academic community.
-Thesis proposals are normally be developed in consultation with the student's research committee.
+Credit, variable up to one unit.
+A Senior Thesis allows students to explore areas of mathematics that are new to them, to develop the skill of working independently on a project, and to synthesize and present a substantial work to the academic community.
+Thesis proposals are normally developed in consultation with the student's research committee.
 This committee consists of the student's faculty supervisor and two other faculty members.
 It is involved in the final evaluation of the project.
 The results are presented in a public seminar or written in a publishable form.
-Prerequisites: Completion of at least 4 upper-division courses by the end of the junior year, or completion of the major by the end of the fall term of the senior year.
+Prerequisites: Completion of at least 4 upper-division (300-400 level) courses by the end of the junior year, or completion of the major by the end of the fall term of the senior year.
 The student should have a grade point average of at least 3.5 in all major courses numbered 300 or above.